-In the afternoon we run a hands-on workshop showing how to use some simple open source tools to visualise data, for example, creating a basic regional map using Indicators of Multiple Deprivation.
-The focus is on turning data into more structured formats so that simple graphs can be represented.
+In the afternoon we are running a hands-on workshop showing how to use some simple open source tools to visualise data, for example, creating a basic regional map using Indicators of Multiple Deprivation.
+The focus is on turning data into more structured formats so that simple graphs can be presented.
 This may sound some way from data science analytics, but it is a realistic first achievable step for organisations who do not have capacity or funds to support larger scale collaborative projects.

-Our speakers include key representatives from both academia and the charitable sector, including Neil Serougi, Professor John Mohan (University of Birmingham), Professor Alasdair Rutherford (University of Stirling), ESRC, representatives from National Council for Voluntary Organisations (NCVO) and New Philanthropy Capital, and members of the UK Data Service.
+Our speakers include key representatives from both academia and the charitable sector, including Neil Serougi, Professor John Mohan (University of Birmingham), Professor Alasdair Rutherford (University of Stirling), ESRC, representatives from NCVO and New Philanthropy Capital, and members of the UK Data Service.

-If you are working in a civil society organisation that collects data and are charged with overseeing strategy and campaigns; or are an academic, or work for a public sector body engaged in this area of work, please contact email@example.com to register your interest.
-Spaces are limited and participants will be expected to bring along a short case study from their organisations, prepared in advance.
+If you are working in a civil society organisation that collects data and are charged with overseeing strategy and campaigns; or are an academic, or work for a public sector body engaged in this area of work, please contact firstname.lastname@example.org to register your interest.
+Spaces are limited and participants will be expected to bring a short case study from their organisations in advance to bring along.
 Limited travel bursaries are available for staff in civil society organisations who do not have access to travel costs themselves.
 Participants are invited to join us for a drink after the workshop.

 Participants will need to bring a laptop for the afternoon hands-on session.
 They are also encouraged to bring an example of an ethical challenge around using or sharing their own data, and to think about feasibility and practicalities of sharing their own data, plus how they currently gain insight from data.